thrackle-io/rules-engine/docs/userGuides/ruleProcessor/RULE-PROCESSOR-FACETS.md

 ## Upgrading
-- The new facet that is to be added to the diamond should first be deployed to the network the Rule Processor Diamond is deployed too.
+- The new facet that is to be added to the diamond should first be deployed to the network the Rule Processor Diamond is deployed to.

 - The new facet address and function selectors are used as parameters for the DiamondCut function.